-I grew up just outside of New York City in a town called Jericho.
-I attended Johns Hopkins University in Baltimore, Maryland, where I got my undergraduate degree in political science (B.A. ’90).
+I grew up in Jericho, New York, a Long Island suburb of New York City.
+I went to Johns Hopkins University in Baltimore, Maryland and got my undergraduate degree in political science (B.A. ’90).
 Then I went to law school at New York University School of Law (J.D. ’93).
 I passed the bar exam in both New York and New Jersey and got a job as an associate at a large Manhattan law firm.

-In 1999, I transferred to P.S.
+From 1999-2005, I taught English and American History to sixth, seventh and eighth graders at P.S.
 333, the Manhattan School for Children located in Upper Manhattan.
-For the next six years, I taught English and American History to sixth, seventh and eighth graders, and once again, I integrated music and the arts into my curriculum.
+Once again, I integrated music and the arts into my curriculum.
 I worked with the Lincoln Center Institute, Broadway shows (Wicked, 25th Annual Putnam County Spelling Bee), Off-Broadway shows (Def Poetry Jam, De la Guarda), and many museums and cultural institutions.

 I left the classroom in 2006 in order to write full time, but I wasn’t finished with working with young people.
 I began chaperoning student-volunteer trips to New Orleans to help in the post-Hurricane Katrina recovery effort.
 I founded The NOLA Tree, a non-profit youth service organization and served as the Executive Director.
 We worked with other non-profit and service organizations on community building and development projects.